SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/cartesian-coordinate-system/+page.md

 *Under construction*
 # Cartesian Coordinate System
 The cartesian coordinate system (CCS) is a system that allows us to locate a point in space using [real numbers](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
-This is incredibly helpful in certain fields such as game development for which you want to be able to identify every point space to place objects within a scene and identify their location.
+This is incredibly helpful in certain fields such as game development for which you want to be able to identify every point in space to place objects within a scene.

 ## One Dimension